CISS-VAE/CISS-VAE-python/README.md

 > **Important!**
 >
 > If you want run_cissvae to handle clustering, please install the
-> clustering dependencies scikit-learn and hdbscan with pip.
+> clustering dependencies scikit-learn and leidenalg with pip.
 >
 > ``` bash
-> pip install scikit-learn hdbscan
+> pip install scikit-learn leidenalg python-igraph
 >
 > OR
 >